On a degenerating limit theorem of DeMarco--Faber: A complement of Proposition

-\begin{acknowledgement} The author was partially supported by JSPS Grant-in-Aid for Scientific Research (C), 19K03541, Institut des Hautes \'Etudes Scientifiques, and F\'ed\'eration de recherche math\'ematique des Hauts-de-France (FR CNRS 2956).
+\begin{acknowledgement} The author thanks the referee for a very careful scrutiny and invaluable comments.
+The author was partially supported by JSPS Grant-in-Aid for Scientific Research (C), 19K03541, Institut des Hautes \'Etudes Scientifiques, and F\'ed\'eration de recherche math\'ematique des Hauts-de-France (FR CNRS 2956).
 The author was a long term researcher of RIMS, Kyoto University in the period of April 2019 - March 2020, and also thanks the hospitality there. \end{acknowledgement}

 \cprime{$'$}